MediaComem/comem-archidep/subjects/shell-scripting/README.md

 ### All kinds of scripts

-The following a few examples of shebangs, but it is nowhere near exhaustive:
+The following are a few examples of shebangs, but it is nowhere near exhaustive:

 Shebang             | Script contents
 :---                | :---